Resmung0/Lucid-Volcano/README.md

 ## Installation steps

-1. Go to extension on VS Code activy bar
+1. Go to extension on VS Code activy bar;
-2. Search for Lucid Volcano theme
+2. Search for Lucid Volcano theme;
 3. Install and **Enjoy!**